 You (as well as your brother) can individually sue the drunk driver for your personal injury and emotioanl damages, assuming you were injured.
 Whether you can recover emotional distress damages for witnessing your brother's injuries will depend on several factors including where you and he reside.

 You are likely being asked to sign this declaration so the Plaintiff's attorney can determine whether or not to recommend that his/her client accept your insurance company's policy limit offer, or to reject it and file a lawsuit against you.
-If you choose to sign the declaration, make sure all...Read more »
+If you choose to sign the declaration, make...Read more »

 Contact an personal injury attorney as soon as possible.
 You have two years from the date of your injury to file a lawsuit, or you will forever be barred from bringing a claim for damages.
 I would be happy to speak with you.

 Hello.
 I have been into a fender bender, where I hit someone from behind.
 I was traveling at less than 20 miles and hour.
 However, the driver of that vehicle (she was korean) called someone right away, as she got out of the car.
 Then called other people, but never her insurance.
 My insurance...
 Read more »

 You have 30 days from the date you were personally served to file your responsive pleading.
 When the lawsuit was filed has no bearing on when your responsive pleading is due.
 Regarding the underlying case, if you believe there is a statute of limitations issue (written agreements carry a four year...Read more »

 Yes, can you still recover for injuries arising from a defective product as long as you are still within the statue of limitations.
 In California this is two years from the time you knew or should have known about the injury.